Overview of CBSE Board

 The Indian Certificate of Secondary Education (ICSE) was formed per the 1986 Education Policy guidelines.
 The ICSE board was set up so that exams could be given in a general education curriculum using English as the language of instruction and examination.

-The vast and comprehensive ICSE syllabus emphasises in-depth study of each subject, with English garnering special focus.
-The ICSE curriculum is organised and streamlined.
+The vast and comprehensive ICSE syllabus emphasizes in-depth study of each subject, with English garnering special focus.
+The ICSE curriculum is organized and streamlined.
 It tries to give students real-world knowledge, problem-solving, and analytical skills.
 ICSE conducts talent searches and awards academic scholarships to its young students.
 The council runs the ICSE to teach everyone and develop the fields of science, literature, and fine arts.

 The Higher School Certificate from the University of Scotland is recognized equally with ICSE by the UK’s national admissions and accreditation body, UCAS (Universities and College Admission Services).
 ICSE has been known for a long time as one of the best educational boards in the world because of its challenging curriculum, strict rules for how tests are graded, and progressive assessment and promotion standards.